joejag/the_good_the_bad_the_openplan/talk/words/part2.md

  * People sitting all together will have more chances to communicate
  * Seems reasonable.
 You have more chances to interact!
- * Some evidence from three studies 10 years ago that measured email and IM usage before and after moving office styles.
+ * Some evidence from two studies 10 years ago that measured email and IM usage before and after moving office styles.
 All showed a massive increase and assumed f2f went down

  > It would be great to have a way to measure f2f as well right?